nikanshiyadav/AB_Test/README.md

 The length of the A/B experiment is 24 days.

-Total 294478 occurs out of which were by unique visitors.
+A total of 294478 sessions occured.
+290584 unique visitors were involved.

 The number of sessions for old_page & new_page is almost equal - a prerequisite for unbiased A/B Test